HEMATOLOGIC MALIGNANCY

 A measure of the immune response that confers protection against herpes zoster is unknown.

-Hematologic Malignancies Humoral Immunogenicity Anti-gE Antibody GMCs infographic
+Hematologic Malignancies Humoral Immunogenicity Anti-gE Antibody GMCs graph

-Hematologic Malignancies Cellular Immunogenicity Median frequency for gE-specific CD4+ T-cells infographic
+Hematologic Malignancies Cellular Immunogenicity Median frequency for gE-specific CD4+ T-cells graph

 Error bars indicate 95% Cl.